 The European Civilization in Paris (in French) program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

 The program is designed for undergraduates in good academic and disciplinary standing who are beyond their first year in the College.
 Because all work—lectures, discussions, readings, and assignments—is conducted in French, applicants are expected to have taken, with excellent grades, at least two years of college-level French (French through 20300) as well as French 20500.
 Students with questions about their French preparation should contact Alice McLean, Director of the French Language Program.

 This minimum prerequisite aside, applicants are strongly encouraged to take French language courses beyond the second-year level; indeed most participants will have had one or more courses at the advanced level.
-In some cases, an offer of admission to this program is made contingent upon summer language work or participation in the French Language Pre-session.
+In some cases, an offer of admission to this program is made contingent upon summer language work.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.

 Because of the considerable demand for the Chicago civilization programs abroad, no student may participate in more than one of these programs.
 Each application is examined on the basis of the student’s scholastic record and personal statement.

-To discuss the Paris: European Civilization (in French) program and the possibility of participating, please contact Kylie Poulin.
+To discuss the Paris: European Civilization (in French) program and the possibility of participating, please contact Michaela Foreman.